awsdocs/aws-cloudformation-user-guide/doc_source/stacksets-prereqs.md

 1. Determine which AWS account is the *administrator account*\.

-   Stack sets are created in this administator account\.
+   Stack sets are created in this administrator account\.
 A *target account* is the account in which you create individual stacks that belong to a stack set\.

 1. Determine how you want to structure permissions for the stack sets\.